 - ECOS3021 Business Cycles and Asset Markets

 - ECOS3026 Economics of Crime

 - ECOS3901 Advanced Microeconomics Honours

 Note: All units of study listed are six credit points unless otherwise indicated.

 Unit of study prerequisites, corequisites and other requirements are outlined in Table B units of study: School of Economics.

 Junior elective units of study

-The following junior Economics units of study can be completed as electives within many Business School programs (Note: These units are not prerequisites for an Economics major).
+The following junior Economics units of study can be completed as electives within many Business School programs.

 - ECON1003 Quantitative Methods in Economics